Orderbook Feature Learning and Asymmetric Generalization in Intraday Electricity Markets: Experiment

 \subsection{Feature Extraction and Selection}

 We retain features with non-zero coefficients and analyze their importance by summing the absolute coefficient magnitudes across feature type, look-back window size, and market side, respectively.
-As shown in Fig.~\ref{feature} \textbf{(a)}, the most important feature types are \textit{price percentiles} (29.9\%), \textit{minimum prices} (26.3\%), and \textit{maximum prices} (21.9\%), while the volume-based features do not contribute much in terms of coefficient magnitude.
-In Fig.~\ref{feature} \textbf{(b)}, features extracted from the last 15 and 60 minutes contribute the most (23.4\% and 20.6\%).
+As shown in Fig.~\ref{overview*} \textbf{(h)}, the most important feature types are \textit{price percentiles} (29.9\%), \textit{minimum prices} (26.3\%), and \textit{maximum prices} (21.9\%), while the volume-based features do not contribute much in terms of coefficient magnitude.
+In Fig.~\ref{overview*} \textbf{(i)}, features extracted from the last 15 and 60 minutes contribute the most (23.4\% and 20.6\%).
 Surprisingly, the last 1-minute window contributes only 11.3\% of total importance.
 This may be due to the volatility and noise in short-term trading activity.
-Fig.~\ref{feature} \textbf{(c)} shows that buy-side features slightly dominate sell-side features, although the difference is marginal.
+Fig.~\ref{overview*} \textbf{(j)} shows that buy-side features slightly dominate sell-side features, although the difference is marginal.
+We note that this feature-importance analysis reflects only linear associations between features and price labels, non-linear models may exploit complex interactions and non-linear transformations, which can shift the relative importance across feature groups.

 To evaluate the impact of feature selection on performance, we rank all features by their absolute coefficient values per market, product type, and quantile.
 The LQR models are retrained using: only the top 1 feature; the top 5 features; and all the selected features.
 Additionally, we include two previously reported strong predictors as benchmarks: VWAP over the last 15 minutes (Naive$^1$) and the last price (Naive$^2$).
-As shown in Fig.~\ref{feature} \textbf{(d)}, the selected full feature set significantly outperforms both naive baselines, achieving on average {10.53\%} and {11.87\%} lower testing loss compared to Naive$^1$ and Naive$^2$, respectively.
+As shown in Fig.~\ref{overview*} \textbf{(k)}, the selected full feature set significantly outperforms both naive baselines, achieving on average {10.53\%} and {11.87\%} lower testing loss compared to Naive$^1$ and Naive$^2$, respectively.
 Moreover, the top 5 features are often sufficient to match the performance of the full set, indicating redundancy among weaker features.
 While the top 1 feature yields comparable performance to the top 5 in the 15-minute product in DE, it performs worse in other settings.
 Therefore, we proceed by using the top 5 features, revealed in Table~\ref{tab:top_feature}, for the downstream forecasting task.